-- 1. Police Services...performs the duties of a similarly sized municipal department, plus a wide variety of non-police oriented services.
+Police Services...performs the duties of a similarly sized municipal department, plus many non-police oriented services.
 The telephone number for non-emergencies is 355-2221.
-For emergencies only, call 9-1-1. - 2.
+For emergencies only, call 9-1-1.

 Safety & Public Health...includes specialists trained in the areas of public health and safety, occupational health and safety, fire safety, integrated pest management, and emergency planning.
-This division's primary responsibility is to monitor educational, working and living environments of students, faculty, staff and visitors while on campus.
 Division efforts are directed toward controlling and eliminating safety, health, fire and other hazards and to preserving and improving environmental factors which contribute to improved health and safety protection.
-In addition, this division is responsible for the administrative functions of the Department.
-For information, call 353-5360. - 3.
+For information, call 353-5360.

 Parking and Special Events...provides planning for traffic, security and parking associated with large events such as football and basketball games and concerts.
-This division is also responsible for enforcement of University parking regulations and ordinances utilizing civilian student employees.
-Approximately ninety-five percent of all parking tickets are issued by student employees.

-In addition, the division issues parking permits for motor vehicles and bicycles operated on campus by visitors, faculty, staff and students.
+This division is also responsible for enforcement of University parking regulations and ordinances.
+(Approximately ninety-five percent of all parking tickets are issued by student employees.)
+The division issues licenses for bicycles and parking permits for motor vehicles operated on campus.
 It also acts as a communications link between the community and the All-University Traffic Committee and the Student Traffic Appeals Court.
 For information call 355-8440.